Nivalyx/osu-wiki/wiki/Community/Projects/puush/en.md

 ## Subscription

 While puush is available to everyone free of charge, in order to keep the service self-sufficient, puush offers a "Pro" plan that users can subscribe to for US$15/year.
+This plan comes with a couple of extra benefits for the subscribing user, namely:

+- Increased maximum filesize limit (20 MB for Free users vs. 250 MB for Pro users)
+- Increased file retention period (1 months since last access for Free users vs. 6 months since last access for Pro users)

 ## Downscaling